;; This gives an introduction to Scheme in 15 minutes

 (equal? (list 'a 'b) (list 'b 'a)) ; => #f

-;; Choosing proper equal pred for you code, is one of the art in Scheme programming!
+;; Choosing proper equal pred for your code, is one of the art in Scheme programming!

 (eqv? "abcd" "abcd") ; => unspecified